Back to all posts

 The material you choose will depend on the type and severity of the leak.
 For small cracks or pinhole leaks, epoxy putty is a fantastic temporary solution.
 You simply mix the two parts, press it firmly over the leak on a dry pipe, and let it cure.
 For a more durable fix, you might consider pipe repair tape or clamps.
 If you’re dealing with a drinking water line, it’s critical to use sealants that are NSF-certified for potable water to ensure your water remains safe to drink.
 Always read the product label to confirm it’s right for your specific situation.

-Safety Gear You’ll Need
+Safety First: What You’ll Need

 Your safety is the top priority.
 Start with simple protective gear like safety glasses and gloves.
 You’ll be cleaning and potentially cutting pipe, so protecting your eyes and hands is a smart first step.
 The most important safety measure, however, is ensuring the water is completely shut off and the pipe is dry before you begin.
 A wet surface will prevent any sealant or tape from adhering correctly.
 If the leak is aggressive or you’re not comfortable shutting off the water yourself, it’s always best to call a professional for emergency plumbing services.